 About one month before the surrender, there was a noticeable change in the attitude of the guards.
 The POWs had no idea that the war had ended until a week after the official surrender took place.
 Before the surrender, the guards at the camp were replaced with guards who spoke more English and appeared to be trying to “soft-soap” the POWs.

-The camp commandant on August 15, 1945, had the POWs assemble.
+The camp commandant on August 15, 1945, had the POWs assemble and he came out of his office followed by the guards.
 He and the guards stood at the entrance of the camp and listened to the radio.
-On it was the emperor telling his subjects that Japan was surrendering and that they were expected to “abide and endure.”
-The guards fled the camp on the 19th and it was stated that the camp commandant killed himself.
+On it was the emperor telling his subjects that Japan was surrendering and that they were expected to "abide and endure."
+The guards fled the camp on the 19th and it was stated that the camp commandant went into his office and shot himself.
 The next day American Navy planes flew low over the camp and the pilots waved to the POWs and gave them the thumbs up.
 The POWs wondered how they knew where the camp was located.
 One plane dropped a note attached to a wrench.
 It said, “War over.
 Happy days are here again.
 Paint the roofs of your buildings with large POW letterings.
 Wait for supplies to arrive by B-29s.
 God bless every one of you.”
 Two days later B-29s with their bomb bays open dropped 55-gallon drums attached to parachutes.
 Two of the drums went crashing through the roofs of the barracks but no one was hurt.
 A couple of parachutes got tangled in the trees and the civilians attempted to take them but were driven off by the POWs.
 The planes kept dropping food to the POWs and they left the food behind when they left the camp.

 The POWs remained in the camp for about a week when an American officer and Marines entered the camp.
 The Marines began to cry when they saw the POWs.
 The officer came forward and said in a strong voice, “Men, the war is over.
 Welcome to freedom.
 The first thing we have to do is to fatten you up with good food and vitamins.
 You will be traveling by train in a few days to Yokohama and from there … home, back to your loved ones.
 The sick will be the first priority to move out of here.
 Now, I strongly urge each one of you not to stray too far from the camp as there are still hostile Japs out there who do not believe in defeat and surrender.
 Anow, men, God bless you all and WELCOME TO FREEDOM AND LIBERTY.”
 The POWs crowded around the Americans before they left the camp and hugged them.
 Tears were everywhere.